Manage BIOS Settings with HP CMSL

 Note

 When you add new classes to Configuration Manager hardware inventory, the size of the inventory file that is collected and sent to the site server will increase.
 This might negatively affect the performance of your network and Configuration Manager site.
-Enable only the inventory classes that you want to collect.
+Hence, enable only the inventory classes that you want to collect.

 HP offers Proactive Insights powered by HP TechPulse, a powerful telemetry and analytics platform that provides all the actionable insights for the enrolled devices through a single, simple to use dashboard (SaaS application).